About the Award

 Honor Bestowed

-• Complimentary meeting registration to the 2025 IS-MPMI Congress in Cologne, Germany.
+• Complimentary meeting registration to the IS-MPMI Congress

-• Active IS-MPMI membership is required both at time of nomination and receipt of award.
+• Nominees must be current IS-MPMI Professional Members both at time of nomination and upon receipt of award.

 • Nomination letter (not to exceed 2 pages) describing the basis for the nomination.
 This letter should document the relevance and impact of the candidate's research contributions and activities that advance the molecular plant-microbe interactions field.
 The letter may be written by a single individual or group of individuals.